top of page

 “I don’t have time to go to grief therapy.”

 You do have time.
 You have 24 hours each day, 168 hours each week.
-The truth is that you don’t have time for everything, so you need to take time for the things that are priorities.
-Is the benefit of getting help for your grief worth 50 minutes a week?
+The truth is that you don’t have time for everything, so you need to take time for the things that matter most.
+Is the benefit of getting help for your grief worth 50 minutes a week in grief therapy?
 Absolutely!

 “I can’t miss work once a week to go see a counselor.”